mlpack/examples/spam/tutorial.md

-# Spam Classification with ML-Pack on the command line
+# Spam Classification with mlpack on the command line

 ## Introduction